• Skip to primary navigation

 Be careful not to overcrowd your baking sheet.
 If it's too overloaded, it will steam instead of roast.
 It's still fine to eat, but you’ll lose that perfect mix of crisp & soft.

-Roasted cabbage pieces on baking sheet.
+Roasted cabbage pieces on parchment paper lined baking sheet.

+Stop once halfway through to stir, so that it is evenly browned.
 And rotate the baking sheets.
 Move the one that was on top to the bottom and vice versa.

 Roasted cabbage is great with seitan and mashed potatoes.
 (Pictured here, I used slices of Field Roast Celebration Roast.)